A-JMinor/Python-Aspen-Plus-Connected-Model-for-the-Calculation-of-Equipment-Costs/Heat-Exchanger/README.md

 <img align="center" src="https://github.com/A-JMinor/Python-Aspen-Plus-Connected-Model-for-the-Calculation-of-Equipment-Costs/blob/main/Pictures/Heatexchangerequations.PNG" width="700">

-It is important to mention that the units are automatically adapted in the code, for example the area in m<sup>2</sup> is changec to an area in ft<sup>2</sup> within the function to match the cost correlation function.
-However, the output is fully transferred to SI units again, hence nothing needs to be adapted manually.
+It is important to mention that the units are automatically adapted in the code, for example the area in m<sup>2</sup> is changed to an area in ft<sup>2</sup> within the function to match the cost correlation function.
+However, the output is fully transferred to SI units again, hence nothing needs to be adapted manually, the units of the Aspen Plus file need to correspond to SI units as written above.

 ## Example